Bronislava Nijinska: 'Ballet International' in New York: Pictures at an Exhibition

-Ballet companies: revivals of her early choreographies 1960–1971
+Revivals of her choreographies 1960–1971, & After

 'Grand Ballet du Marquis de Cuevas' in New York: The Sleeping Beauty

 In 1960 the Cuevas Ballet produced a revision of The Sleeping Beauty, which was to have been staged by Nijinska.
 She was familiar with the ballet from Diaghilev's production of 1921.
 For it she had created several popular dances.
 In 1922 she and Stravinsky abbreviated it into the successful one-act ballet Aurora's Wedding.

 Long associated with the Cuevas company as ballet mistress, Nijinska began to craft her choreographic revision.
 A conflict, however, developed over the ballet which involved artistic issues.
 In discussions she declined to compromise.
 Nijinska withdrew from the company.
 Robert Helpmann then came into the process.
 A dancer, he had also staged ballets, and had long partnered with Fonteyn, namely in The Royal Ballet's post-war The Sleeping Beauty.
 In the end the Cuevas company gave its choreographic credit to both, as Nijinska-Helpmann.